recent posts

 Best Practices for Python Containerization

-• Use Lightweight Base Images: Choose slim or alpine images to reduce the image size.
+• Use Lightweight Base Images: Prefer slim or alpine images to reduce size.

-• Minimize Layers: Combine commands in the Dockerfile to reduce the number of layers.
+• Minimize Layers: Combine commands in the Dockerfile to optimize space.

-• Ignore Unnecessary Files: Use a .dockerignore file to exclude unnecessary files:
+• Ignore Unnecessary Files: Use a .dockerignore file:

 *.pyc